whisthq/vm-scripts/README.md

 - Download & Set the Fractal wallpaper
 - Download the Unison File Sync executable
 - Download & Enable the Fractal Input Driver
-- Enable the SSH Server for File Sync
+- Enable the SSH Server for File Sync # SSH Automatically Enabled on Linux
 - Disable Shutdown in Start Menu
 - Set Auto-Login

-After running `cloud.sh`, auto-login won't be set

-dotnetfx won't be fully installed (1 package will be missing), the Fractal disconnect button won't be pinned to the Start Menu and the Display settings won't be greyed-out.
-To have those features, you need to log back on the cloud computer via RDP and do the following:
+After running `cloud.sh`, auto-login won't be set.
+To have this feature, you need to log onto the cloud computer via Fractal and do the following:
-- Open PowerShell and run "choco install dotnetfx --force
-- Open Start Menu, right-click "_Exit Fractal_" and select "Pin to Start"
-- Open "Local Group Policy Editor", naviguate to \User Configuration\Administrative Tools\Control Panel\Display and set both the settings listed there (Disable the Display Control Panel, Hide Settings tab) to "Enabled"
+- Click on the down arrow in the top-right corner -> Click "Fractal" (the user) -> Select "Account Settings"
+- Click "Unlock" in the top-right of the window that opened, and enter the VM password (`password1234567.`) -> Set Automatic Login toggle to "On"

-The following usage-specific scripts are currently supported, although some of the softwares listed here cannot actually be installed through PowerShell, but are listed for potential manual install:
+The following usage-specific scripts are currently supported, although some of the softwares listed here cannot actually be installed through PowerShell/Bash, but are listed for potential manual install:

 - PC Gaming Script
-  - Nvidia GeForce
+  - Nvidia GeForce (Windows only)
   - Steam
   - Discord
-  - Epic Games Launcher
+  - Epic Games Launcher (Windows only)
-  - GOG
+  - GOG (Windows only)
-  - Blizzard
+  - Blizzard (Windows only)

 - Creative Script
   - Blender